-With the advent of quantum technologies, it has become increasingly important to understand the interplay between coherent driving and dissipation processes, ubiquitous in quantum hardware.
-In several instances, the explicit time dependence in the system dynamics can be effectively removed by retaining only the nearly resonant terms and neglecting the more rapidly oscillating contributions, commonly referred to as counter-rotating terms.
-Such an approach is commonly known as the rotating wave approximation (RWA).
-In many other cases, however, the intrinsic time dependence of the system can neither be neglected nor simplified.
+With the advent of quantum technologies, understanding the interplay between coherent driving and the dissipation processes ubiquitous in quantum hardware has become increasingly important.
+In several instances, the explicit time dependence can be effectively removed by retaining only the nearly resonant terms and neglecting the more rapidly oscillating ones, the counter-rotating terms, an approach known as the rotating wave approximation (RWA).
+In many other cases, however, the intrinsic time dependence can neither be neglected nor simplified.
 This is, for example, the case for protocols relevant to quantum computing, such as qubit control~\cite{gandon_engineering_2022, nguyen_programmable_2024, sun_logical_2025} and readout~\cite{shillito_dynamics_2022, cohen_reminiscence_2023, dumas_measurement-induced_2024, kurilovich2025highfrequencyreadoutfreetransmon, mencia2025raisingcavityfrequencycqed}, and to quantum simulation, including the engineering of synthetic lattices \cite{ozawa_topological_2019, meier_exploring_2019, arnal_chaos-assisted_2020, sridhar_quantized_2024} and parametric processes~\cite{lellouch_parametric_2017, dutt_single_2020, shan_giant_2021, goldman_floquet-engineered_2023, kiselev_inducing_2024, peyruchat_landauzener_2025}.

 Dissipative phase transitions (DPTs), i.e. non-analytic changes in the steady state of an open quantum system \cite{minganti_spectral_2018}, are among the most striking phenomena in open many-body dynamics.
-Beyond their fundamental importance, DPTs are garnering significant interest for their potential to enhance the performance of superconducting qubits~\cite{gravina_critical_2023, labaymora2025chiralcatcodeenhanced} and quantum sensing schemes~\cite{garbe_critical_2020, di_candia_critical_2023, alushi_optimality_2024, beaulieu_criticality-enhanced_2025, alushi_collective_2025, mihailescu2025criticalquantumsensingtutorial}.
+Beyond their fundamental importance, DPTs are attracting interest for their potential to enhance the performance of superconducting qubits~\cite{gravina_critical_2023, labaymora2025chiralcatcodeenhanced} and quantum sensing schemes~\cite{garbe_critical_2020, di_candia_critical_2023, alushi_optimality_2024, beaulieu_criticality-enhanced_2025, alushi_collective_2025, mihailescu_critical_2026}.
 Although DPTs have been extensively investigated in time-independent open systems, their manifestation in time-periodic open setups \cite{sierant_dissipative_2022} remains largely unexplored.